 For more information email firstname.lastname@example.org

-Our Digital Campaigns Officer, Lucy Hodgkin, was employed by Tom’s Trust following her fantastic work volunteering for us.
+Our former Digital Campaigns Officer, Lucy Hodgkin, was employed by Tom’s Trust following her fantastic work volunteering for us.
+She has now moved on into a successful marketing career.
 Here is a testimony from Lucy:

 To find out more or to offer your time to Tom’s Trust, email email@example.com